ewolff/microservice-istio/README.md

 only the information needed for the shipment and the invoice are copied over to the other systems.

-The job to poll the Atom feed is run every 30 seconds.
+The job to poll the order feed is run every 30 seconds.